drsilasaslan/app-faktenchecker/README.md

 2. Right-click and select "Fact check with AI"
 3. View the results in a pop-up window
 4. If an error occurs, use the "Retry" button to attempt the fact check again
+5. For long-running requests, you can monitor the remaining time and cancel if needed

 ## Current Functionality